Axnjr/SEM7/DeepLearning.md

 - Adam(Adaptive Moment Estimation):
 is an optimization algorithm that combines the best properties of the AdaGrad and RMSProp algorithms to provide an efficient and adaptive learning rate.
 It is particularly well-suited for problems involving large datasets and highdimensional parameter spaces

+# 7. Activation functions:
+in neural networks is a mathematical function applied to the output of a neuron.
+Its primary purpose is to introduce non-linearity into the model, enabling the network to learn and represent complex patterns in the data.
+Here are four common activation functions:
+- The sigmoid function:
+maps any input to a value between 0 and 1.
+It’s often used in binary classification problems. `y = 1 / 1 + e ^ -x`
+	- Pros: Smooth gradient, output range (0, 1).
+	- Cons: Can cause vanishing gradient problems, slow convergence.
+- Tanh function:
+is very similar to the sigmoid/logistic activation function, and even has the same S-shape with the difference in output range of -1 to 		1.
+In Tanh, the larger the input (more positive), the closer the output value will be to 1.0, whereas the smaller the input (more 			negative), the closer 	the output will be to - 1.0. `f(x) = (ex - e-x) / (ex +e-x)`
+-  ReLU:
+is one of the most popular activation functions.
+It outputs the input directly if it is positive; otherwise, it outputs zero. `f(x) = max(0, x)`
+	- Pros: Computationally efficient, helps mitigate the vanishing gradient problem.
+	- Cons: Can cause “dying ReLU” problem where neurons can become inactive.
+- Leaky ReLU (Leaky Rectified Linear Unit): is a variation of the ReLU activation function designed to address the “dying ReLU” problem, where neurons can become inactive and only output zero for any input. `f(x) = max(0.1x, x)`

 # 7. Feedforward Neural Network: